abishekmuthian/geo-redirector/README.md

 ## Environment Variables
 Create a `.env` file with the following environmental variables.
 1. `DATABASE_URL` MySQL database URI.
-2. `DEFAULT_COUNTRY` Default country for redirecting to if there are no payment links for the visitor's country.
+2. `DEFAULT_COUNTRY` Default country (ISO 3166-1 alpha-2) for redirecting to if there are no payment links for the visitor's country.

 ## Development
 1. Clone the repository.